ShamaLabUR/DeepVesselSeg4FA/README.md

 For specifc package version etc, please see the Code Ocean capsule.
 GPU is highly recommended.

 ## Run the Program using Code Ocean
 We recommend using the Code Ocean version of this program, which can be run using Code Ocean's built-in interface.
 The code is available [here](https://).
-To use the code independently, without using the Code Ocean plaform, you can either download a compute capsule from Code Ocean or get the code from GitHub and complete required manual steps of getting the Pre-trained model from Code Ocean and any configuration/API adjustments caused by differences in package versions.
+To use the code independently, without using the Code Ocean plaform, you can either download a compute capsule from Code Ocean or get the code from GitHub and complete required manual steps of getting the pre-trained model from Code Ocean and any configuration/API adjustments caused by differences in package versions.

 ## Detect Retinal Vessels using the provided Pre-trained Model
 To run the FA vessel detection using the pre-trained model, go to `./code` folder and execute the bash script